moe123/coconut/ReadMe.markdown

 ```

-You can print collections as well ; the output is in a pseudo-json
+You can print collections as well ; the output is in a valid pseudo-json
-format, we are truncating some data; `@see` [coconut/runtime/Printifier.hpp](https://gitlab.com/cucurbita/coconut/blob/master/coconut/runtime/Printifier.hpp)
+format, we are truncating some data and printing non-serializable types; `@see` [coconut/runtime/Printifier.hpp](https://gitlab.com/cucurbita/coconut/blob/master/coconut/runtime/Printifier.hpp)

 ```cpp